canaxess/fenton/README.md

 # fenton
-fenton provides an accessible UI which has been tested against WCAG 2.0 AA.
+fenton is an accessible UI which has been tested against WCAG 2.0 AA.
 The script is for bots developed on the Microsoft Bot Framework, the code uses the Directline channel API to communicate with the bot.

 **Built by following the principles in our [how to make chatbots accessible information card](https://canaxess.com.au/InfoCard/chatbots)**
 ## Features